ellennickles/code-your-way-s23/week4/README.md

 ### Part 2: Re/Code

-- Part of this week's assignment is getting accustomed to working in Visual Studio Code.
+- Extending our work with
-- The other part is continuing to practice programming.
-Extending our work with loops and patterns (last week of grids?!), progression is the theme this week: how can you represent continuous change(s) within the composition color, position, size, speed etc.) and/or over time?
+  loops and patterns (last week of grids?!), progression is the theme this week: how can you represent continuous change(s) within the composition color, position, size, speed etc.) and/or over time?
 Is the quality of change gradual